 How Much and When to Feed Your Pet Mouse

 Many mouse owners will simply fill a bowl with mouse food and refill it as necessary, but this is not ideal.
 A small bowl or plate with fresh food should instead be offered daily.
 Each day the uneaten food, especially the fresh fruits and vegetables, should be discarded to prevent your mouse from consuming spoiled food.
 A few large blocks or a small handful of pellets should be ample food for daily consumption of one mouse, in addition to a small amount of fruit and vegetable pieces.
 Allow your mouse to have some variety and rotate what types of fresh foods it eats.
-An occasional treat of cereal, seeds, or crackers are okay to offer, especially if you are trying to hand tame your mouse, but these should not be more than 10 percent of the daily diet.
+An occasional treat of cereal, seeds, or crackers are okay to offer, especially if you are trying to hand tame your mouse.
+Only about 5% of your mouse's diet should be treat-based.

-Research has shown that a typical adult male mouse will consume about 3 1/2 to 4 grams of food (about the same weight as a teaspoon of sugar) and around 100 calories each day.
-These requirements will vary greatly though depending on your mouse's genetics and activity level as well as the food you feed.
+Caloric intake requirements will vary greatly depending on your mouse's genetics and activity level as well as the food you feed.
 If your mouse is pregnant, nursing, or still growing, the food requirements will also likely increase.

 What Shouldn't Mice Eat?

 Despite the fact that mice may willingly eat something, there are foods that are not ideal for a mouse to consume.
-Foods high in fat and sugar may be popular with your pet mouse but they are very bad for them.
-Candy, cookies, peanut butter, chocolate, and bacon are just a few examples of foods that should not be fed to mice.
+Foods high in fat and sugar such as candy, cookies, peanut butter, chocolate, and bacon may be popular with your pet mouse but are very bad for them.
 Some people will offer very small amounts of cooked pasta or bread, but cheese isn't usually a favorite food among mice, despite the popular belief.